EfthymiosCosta/IBclust_Simulations/README.md

 - `SimStudy_synthetic_sph_script.R`: Benchmarking study on artificial data with spherical clusters.
 - `aov_pairwise.R`: Script for performing a repeated-measures analysis of variance (ANOVA) comparing average ARI and AMI scores between DIBmix and each of the 4 competing methods.
 The ARI and AMI values are obtained from the simulation results on the synthetic data.

 The `res` directory includes the results files for the 3 simulation studies (synthetic non-spherical, synthetic spherical, real-world data), and the simulation results for the knee heuristic.
-The results for the pairwise repeated-measures ANOVAs are in the `anova_res` director.
+The results for the pairwise repeated-measures ANOVAs are in the `anova_res` directory.

 `DIBmix` is a function available in the `IBclust` package which you can install either from CRAN or directly from GitHub using `devtools`: